 One of the first meetings listed in the calendar invites took place in February 2019, with Ballard and Reyes meeting Damien Patton, the founder of Banjo.
 The company said it used artificial intelligence to sift through a massive amount of public and — once given access — state-held data, promising it could identify crimes before they are even reported to police.

-In March 2019, the calendar invites show a scheduled meeting with Patton and Clint Betts, the president and CEO of tech-promoting nonprofit Silicon Slopes, for a “follow-up” to discuss how Banjo could be used to curb opioid addiction.
+In March 2019, the calendar invites show a scheduled meeting with Patton and Clint Betts, the president and CEO of technology-promoting nonprofit Silicon Slopes, for a “follow-up” to discuss how Banjo could be used to curb opioid addiction.
 The next day, Reyes and Patton were scheduled for another meeting with the head of the Drug Enforcement Administration for Utah, Brian Besser, for another opioid discussion.

-Over the ensuing months, the records show, Reyes had appointments to tour Banjo’s headquarters in Park City, prep for a media interview promoting Banjo’s technology, and for Banjo to take part in a conference call with another D.C.-based company with a similar product.
+Over the ensuing months, the records show, Reyes had appointments to tour Banjo’s headquarters in Park City, prep for a media interview promoting Banjo’s technology, and for Banjo to take part in a conference call with another Washington, D.C.-based company with a similar product.

 Invites show Patton also was scheduled for a meeting with the attorney general’s Internet Crimes Against Children Task Force and the head of criminal investigations; a separate meeting with Reyes’ lead investigators; two meetings with Reyes at the company’s headquarters; and an appointment for Patton to accompany Reyes to honor the winners of a high school robotics competition.

-In January 2020, Reyes and Patton were scheduled to be in San Francisco where Patton would be on a panel speaking to state attorneys general about how Banjo’s tech could help combat human trafficking.
+In January 2020, Reyes and Patton were scheduled to be in San Francisco, where Patton would be on a panel speaking to state attorneys general about how Banjo’s tech could help combat human trafficking.

 The calendars make clear that Reyes was a major proponent of Banjo, regularly connecting Patton to people who might help elevate the business, and Crooks said he and Reyes helped arrange tours of Banjo’s headquarters for attorneys general from other states.